david942j/heapinfo/README.md

 #=> "0x11cc000"
 ```

-NOTICE: While the process is not found, most methods will return `nil`.
+NOTICE: When the process is not found, most methods will return `nil`.
 One way to prevent some error happend is to wrapper methods within `debug`, the block will be ignored while doing remote exploitation.

 ```ruby
 h = heapinfo('remote')